-Abbreviations & Acronyms Research Guide
+Abbreviations and Acronyms Research Guide

 A guide for students seeking to decipher legal and general abbreviations and acronyms.
 This resource, while not comprehensive, provides a listing of the more important, current and relevant materials available in this subject area.